-You see in on the news all too frequently.
-Funds are embezzled from grants awarded by the federal government and taxpayer dollars are lost GRANT EMBEZZLEMENT.
+You see it on the news all too frequently.
+Funds are embezzled from grants awarded by the federal government, and taxpayer dollars are lost to grant embezzlement.

 Furthermore, embezzlement has an extremely negative impact on the grantee organization.
 Trust is broken, professional reputations are tarnished, and there is a predictable loss of public support.

-The U.S. Inspector General not only ardently prosecutes the crime of embezzlement but has also made recommendations for simple ways organizations can reduce the risk of embezzlement.
+The U.S. Inspector General not only aggressively prosecutes the crime of embezzlement but has also made recommendations for simple ways organizations can reduce the risk of embezzlement.

 What does Federal Government recommend?

-Let’s check out three simple things the Office of the Inspector General recommends you do at your organization to prevent grant embezzlement:
+I also was able to check out recommendations from the Office of the Inspector General for suggestions for your organization to prevent grant embezzlement:

 #1 Thorough Background Checks: Do you know who is working on your grants?

 Agencies awarding grants often require that the grantee provide certifications that all statements and representations in their application are true.
 It is also common for other certifications to be required of the grantee, such as certifying that the grantee has a conflict of interest policy in place.

 Similarly, grantees should conduct thorough background checks on all employees and other stakeholders involved in administering the grant or its programs.
-Organizations need to ensure that is not introducing a history of theft, and dishonesty into the grant administration process.
+Organizations need to ensure that they are not introducing a history of theft and dishonesty into the grant administration process.